Cars on the Road

-Cars on the Road is an American computer-animated streaming television series of shorts produced by Pixar Animation Studios for the Disney+ streaming service and based on the Cars franchise.
+Cars on the Road is an American animated series of shorts produced by Pixar Animation Studios for the Disney+ streaming service and based on the Cars franchise.
 The main cast includes Owen Wilson as Lightning McQueen and Larry the Cable Guy as Mater.
 The series is written by Steve Purcell and produced by Marc Sondheimer.
-Set after the events of Cars 3 (2017), Cars on the Road follows Lightning (Wilson) and Mater (Cable Guy) as they embark on a road trip to attend the wedding of Mater's sister, visiting various locations and characters along the way.
+Set after the events of Cars 3 (2017), Cars on the Road follows Lightning and Mater on a road trip to attend the wedding of Mater's sister, while visiting various locations and characters along the way.

-The series was announced in December 2020, during Disney's Investor Day.
+The short series was announced in December 2020, during Disney's Investor Day.
 Sondheimer says the directors worked together to maintain continuity within the series.
 The title was revealed in November 2021, during Pixar's special for 2021's Disney+ Day.
 Concepts for the episodes include stories which pay homage to films such as Mad Max (1979) and The Shining (1980).
 The production designer altered the lighting to further evoke Ray Harryhausen's films.
 Production for the series took place over 15 months.
+Jake Monaco provided the score for all nine episodes, who also co-wrote the series' title theme song with Bobby Podesta, with Bobby Hamrick performing the song.

 Cars on the Road premiered on September 8, 2022, as part of Disney+ Day.
-The series received positive reviews for its vocal performance, messages, humor, role models and homage to pop culture.
+The series received positive reviews for its vocal performances, messages, humor, role models and homages to pop culture.

 Premise

-Sometime after the events of Cars 3 (2017), Lightning McQueen and his best friend Mater embark on a cross-country road trip around the United States to attend the wedding of Mater's sister, Mato.
+Some time after the events of Cars 3 (2017), Lightning McQueen and Mater embark on a cross-country road trip around the United States to attend the wedding of Mater's sister, Mato.
 Along the way, they come across various locations and characters old and new.